roblesisaac/superbasic_game/create-lumen-loops-tasks.md

 - Wheel-like ride that appears as a glowing halo when the player taps the sprite and completes a ±360° joystick rotation.
 - While active, the player drags anywhere on-screen to rotate the joystick proxy; clockwise rotation rolls right, counter-clockwise rolls left, preserving velocity like a wheel.
+- Rotation behaves like pedaling a bike: partial arcs add small nudges, sustained spins build momentum, and reversing direction bleeds speed before accelerating the other way.
 - Pinch-to-zoom while Lumen-Loop is active scales the halo radius; zooming in enlarges the ring so each degree of rotation covers more ground (higher leverage), while zooming out shortens the stride
 - Larger rings behave like bigger gears: they require more torque to start rolling (slower to spool up) but cover more ground per rotation once moving; smaller rings engage almost instantly with less effort but travel shorter distances per spin.
 - Helium is injected while airborne by pinching/zooming the loop: jumping + pinch inflates the ring with helium, causing a floaty descent until the gas bleeds off.